dmMaze/BallonsTranslator/README_EN.md

 ## Shortcuts
 * A/D to turn the page
 * Ctrl+Z, Ctrl+Y to undo/redo most operations, note the undo stack will be cleared after you turn the page.
-* Click the "T" button on the bottom toolbar to enter/leave text-editing mode, press W to activate text block creating mode, then drag the mouse on the canvas with the right button clicked to add a new text block. (see the text editing gif)
+* T to text-editting mode, (or the "T" button on the bottom toolbar) press W to activate text block creating mode, then drag the mouse on the canvas with the right button clicked to add a new text block. (see the text editing gif)
+* P to image-editting mode.
 * In the image editing mode, use the slider on the right bottom to control the original image transparency.
 * The "OCR" and "A" button in the bottom toolbar controls whether to enable OCR and translation, if you disable them, the program will only do the text detection and removal.
 * Set parameters of automatic modules in the config panel.
+* Ctrl++/ to resize image

 <img src="doc/src/configpanel.png">